-Hall starts Chapter 4 by discussing media displacement theory and the related theory of niche.
+Hall starts chapter 4 by discussing media displacement theory and the related theory of niche.
 Whereas media displacement theory assumes that newer media displace older media used for similar functions (e.g., news via TV rather than newspaper), the theory of niche states that a medium must distinguish itself from others to survive.
 Hall then takes a step back to review the history of personal media from the pre-internet age of early CMC short-message services to instant messaging.
 Building on this, he describes different media patterns and how they have changed over the years.
 Although FTF is still dominant, voice calls, for example, have dropped, whereas SMS/text messages have became more frequent.
 Hall then tries to predict the future and which types of media will fill a niche and survive.
 He uses three dimensions (synchrony, social cues and reach) to discuss five groups of media he thinks will stay.
-One example would be media high in synchrony, high in social cues, and low in reach, such as voice and video calls.
+One example would be media high in synchrony, high in social cues and low in reach, such as voice and video calls.
 Hall speculates whether video calls will change in nature when people get used to just keeping a video line open to be close to loved ones.
-These speculations have been interesting to read during the COVID-19 pandemic, which has increased the time spent in zoom meetings.
+These speculations have been interesting to read during the COVID-19 pandemic, which has increased the time spent in Zoom meetings.

 In the next chapter, Hall connects niche theory with media multiplexity theory (MMT) and CBB.
 He switches from the either/or perspective from displacement theories to the both/and perspective that characterizes multimodal relationships.
 Whereas MMT assumes that relationship strength is positively associated with the number of media used, CBB more specifically argues that the energy level determines which medium is used.
 After a short excursion to channel switching in online dating, Hall reviews research that compares channels in terms of their utility and psychosocial outcomes.
 These studies often point to a remarkable primacy of FTF, but Hall observes that this might be because these studies usually do not consider with whom people are communicating and by what channel.
-He then presents two of his datasets (collected in 2015 and 2018) from experience sampling studies in which participants reported on a recent social interaction, its mode, and with whom the interaction took place.
+He then presents two of his datasets (collected in 2015 and 2018) from experience sampling studies in which participants reported on a recent social interaction, its mode and with whom the interaction took place.
 Indicators of closeness and affective well-being were assessed as dependent measures.
 Even when controlling for interaction partner, FTF stuck out in terms of experienced closeness and well-being, arguing against the idea that an ideal combination of channel and interaction partner beats FTF.
-However, when controlling also for content (banter vs. work/school talk), there were positive effects for banter on closeness, indicating that the greater benefits of FTF and phone calls are partly attributable to the content of the conversation.
+However, when controlling also for content (banter versus work/school talk), there were positive effects for banter on closeness, indicating that the greater benefits of FTF and phone calls are partly attributable to the content of the conversation.
 Whereas all other forms of social interactions (voice calls, video calls, texting) resulted in higher closeness and well-being than being alone, Hall found no effect of social media interaction on closeness and well-being.

 Hall then introduces the concept of layers of electronic intimacy (Yang et al., 2014).
 These layers are related to different stages of relationship formation.
 In the beginning, when uncertainty reduction is central, public social media profiles are used to learn about the other person.
 With increasing closeness, chats and texting are used.
 Voice and video calls are then employed for more intimate communication and further developed relationships.
 This pattern seems to map with personal networks.
-Large-scale studies have shown that most people mainly use voice calls with 3 or 4 people, but SMS with 5 to 7 people.
+Large-scale studies have shown that most people mainly use voice calls with three or four people, but SMS with five to seven people.